 APRIL 4, 2020

-Please join us on Saturday, April 4, 2020, for the National Religious Brothers Symposium at Boston College.
-This triennial event will bring together over 225 religious brothers, priests, sisters, lay people, and students to discuss and engage with the vocation of the religious brother.
+Please join us for the National Religious Brothers Symposium at Boston College.
+This triennial event will bring together religious brothers and those who work with brothers in leadership, formation, vocations, and ministerial work to hold up and promote the vocation of the Catholic religious brother.

-The keynote speaker will be Brother Guy Consolmagno, SJ, director of the Vatican Observatory and president of the Vatican Observatory Foundation.
+Brother Guy Consolmagno, SJ, is director of the Vatican Observatory and president of the Vatican Observatory Foundation.
 Bro.
 Guy splits his time between the meteorite collection in Rome and the Vatican telescope in Arizona.
 Thanks to his Vatican connections, his work has sent him around the world several times to dozens of countries and every continent (including a meteorite hunting expedition to Antarctica).
 In this talk he will share some of those adventures, and reflect on the larger meaning of our common experience as brothers… not only what we do, but why we do it.

 A native of Detroit, Br.
 Consolmagno graduated from U of D Jesuit High School, and earned undergraduate and masters’ degrees from MIT, and a Ph.D. in Planetary Science from the University of Arizona.
 He entered the Society of Jesus in 1989, and has worked at the Vatican Observatory since 1993.

 Along with more than 200 scientific publications, he is the author of popular books including “Turn Left at Orion” (with Dan Davis), and “Would You Baptize an Extraterrestrial?” (with Paul Mueller, SJ).
 Pope Francis named Brother Consolmagno the director of the Vatican Observatory in September 2015.